-Note: Students entering the first year should present a bar chart at least to level 1 of the WBS; for admission to second year, a B-C at level 3 is requested.
+Note: Students entering the first year should present a Gantt chart at least to level 1/2 of the WBS; for admission to second year, a chart at level 2/3 is requested.

 7.2 PhD Course program management

 The program of the PhD Course is organized in a series of events which involve both doctoral students and professors.
 The following table provides the calendar (Oct-Sept) of the major events.